SovereignCloudStack/standards/Standards/scs-0302-v2-domain-manager-role.md

 the goal to provide a smooth user experience for the end users.

-Requiring customer to use CSP specific APIs to manage identity data is contradicting with the idea of certification as such.
+Requiring customer to use CSP specific APIs to manage identity data is contradicting the idea of standardization  as such.
 It hinders customers from having a smooth user experience across different cloud providers forcing them to adapt their management strategies on such clouds.
 Moreover it represent a lock-in what is contradicting with the idea of SovereignCloudStack.